acquireio/custom-cards/README.md

 Acquire has 2 types of cards <strong>app-custom-cards</strong> and <strong>manual-cards</strong>.
 Once the Acquire card is configured correctly, your external system information will appear in the Acquire Agent's dashboard.

+Acquire card designs are fully customizable.
+This document explains how to customize the design using Acquire components templates or custom HTML.

 #### Use case:
 You use the Acquire and manage orders on an external system but the agent wants to see the status of the particular contact's order, then the agent can view, change the information in the Acquire dashboard without switching through the card.